 Types Of Mortgages And Their Uses

-The most common type of mortgage is the fixed-rate mortgage.
+Firstly, the most common type of mortgage is the fixed-rate mortgage.
 With this type of mortgage, the interest rate remains the same for the entire term of the loan, typically 15 or 30 years.
 This can provide borrowers with predictability and stability, as their monthly payments will remain the same for the duration of the loan.

 Another popular type of mortgage is the adjustable-rate mortgage (ARM).
 With an ARM, the interest rate can fluctuate over the course of the loan.
 This can be beneficial for borrowers who expect their income to increase over time or who plan to move before the interest rate adjusts.
 However, borrowers should be aware that their monthly payments may change, potentially resulting in higher payments over time.